Plugins extend the core functionality of Elasticsearch. There are many suitable plugins, including:

 - The scripting plugins, to provide additional scripting languages

-Plugins can come from different sources: The official ones created or at least maintained by Elastic, community-sourced plugins from other users, and custom plugins that you provide.
+Plugins can come from different sources: The official ones created or at least maintained by Elastic, community-sourced plugins from other users, and plugins that you provide.
 Some of the official plugins are always provided with our service and you just have to add them to your cluster.

 To learn more about what official and community-sourced plugins are available, see Elasticsearch Plugins and Integrations.